What could possibly taste better than mac and cheese?

 • Remove the sauce from the heat and stir in all but 4 tablespoons of cheese (you will use it later).
 Taste and adjust the seasoning with salt and pepper.
 Set aside.

 • Now it is time to cook the kefta and kale.
 In a large frying pan, place the olive oil and the kale over medium heat and cover for 5 to 7 minutes until the kale starts to soften.
-Once the kale is soft, stir in the kefta and mix with the kale.
+Once the kale is soft, stir in the kefta.
 Leave until the kefta is cooked, about 5 to 7 minutes and set aside.

 • Meanwhile, cook your macaroni al dente according to the manufacturer’s instructions.
 In a large bowl mix together the drained macaroni, the white sauce, and the kefta and kale.
 Transfer the mixture to an oven proof dish (or 6 small oven proof dishes).